skillrepos/adv-rag/labs.md

 <br><br>

-# Lab 1 - AI vs ML vs Generative AI vs Data Science: Understanding the Differences Through Practice**
+# Lab 1 - AI vs ML vs Generative AI vs Data Science: Understanding the Differences Through Practice

 **Purpose: Learn the key differences between Data Science, Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), and Generative AI by seeing how each discipline approaches the same business problem.
-This hands-on lab uses practical examples and a local language model to demonstrate when and why you'd use each approach..**
+This hands-on lab uses practical examples and a local language model to demonstrate when and why you'd use each approach.

 <br><br>